Sam-Safi/Sam-Safi/README.md

 - 👋 Hi, I’m @Sam-Safi
-- 👀 I’m interested in ==> JavaScript, React,React-Native, Node, HTML & CSS, Python,Ruby On Rails and building APIs with PostgreSQL, MySQL, GraphQL ...
+- 👀 I’m interested in ==> JavaScript, React,React-Native, Node, HTML & CSS and building APIs with PostgreSQL, MySQL, GraphQL ...
 - 🌱 I’m currently looking for a new opportunity.
 - 📫 How to reach me ==> samsafikhani1@gmail.com